 The VPSC developed has developed resources to support public sector managers.

-Welcome to Management: A Guide for New Managers in the Victorian Public Sector helps Victorian public sector managers be successful in their job.
+Welcome to management helps Victorian public sector managers be successful in their job.
 The guide helps them:

 - understand what the ‘manager’ component of their job entails